You are currently viewing Does “Born of a Woman” in Galatians 4:4 Support the Incarnation or Dual Natures of Christ?

 Conclusion

-We have seen in ancient texts and in Old and New Testament passage that born of a woman is used as either a synonym for the birth of a human or as a poetic way to denote humanity in general.
+We have seen in ancient texts and in Old and New Testament passages that born of a woman is used as either a synonym for the birth of a human or as a poetic way to denote humanity in general.

 When Paul uses the phrase in Galatians 4:4, he does so to emphasize the reality of Jesus’ humanity, perhaps to combat docetic and gnostic beliefs.
 Paul is not pointing to a supposed incarnation or the fourth century doctrine of Christ’s dual natures.